nimblehq/our-team/README.md

 **Kind of consulting we do**
 * Performance improvement.
-* Scalability consulting (e.g. to help you to handle TV commercial kind of traffic, Line app partnerships).
+* Scalability consulting (e.g. to help you to handle TV commercial kind of traffic, Unexpected large client you just signed, Line app partnerships).
 * Security and basic penetration testing.
 * Architecture.